doctrine/annotations/docs/en/custom.rst

 The use of constants and class constants are available on the annotations parser.

-The following usage are allowed :
+The following usage are allowed:

 .. code-block:: php

-    <?php
     namespace MyCompany\Entity;

     use MyCompany\Annotations\Foo;